WebOfTrustInfo/rwot11-the-hague/draft-documents/onchain_identity_verification_flows.md

 space evolves and matures, it will surely add more architectures to this comparison.
-See also Violet's [prototype][EVMonchainVC] for on-chain verification on today's Ethereum Virtual Machine with hard-coded configuration, constrained to VC-JWT's that identify issuers and subjects by ethereum addresses.
+See also Violet's [prototype][EVMonchainVC] for on-chain verification on today's Ethereum Virtual Machine with hard-coded configuration, constrained to VC-JWT's that identify issuers and subjects by Ethereum addresses.

 Another extension to the model of this analysis comes from the distributed